News

 February 18, 2022

-Could data be the next big storage method for server rooms?
+Could data become the next major storage method for server halls?
 Photo: Wikipedia

-Could data be the next big storage method for server rooms?
+Could data become the next major storage method for server halls?
 Photo: Wikipedia

-US researchers from the University of San Diego want to develop a new type of battery storage - by storing energy as information on computer servers.
-It will mainly be applied to the self-generated renewable energy of large server halls.
+American researchers from the University of San Diego want to develop a new type of battery storage - by storing energy as information on data servers.
+This will primarily be applied to self-produced renewable energy in larger server halls.

-In energy storage, we talk about lithium-ion batteries, hydrogen or flywheel storage (you can read more about energy storage here).
-Now US researchers have come up with a non-physical solution suitable for large-scale storage - on computer servers.
+Within energy storage, there is talk of Lithium-ion batteries, hydrogen, or flywheel storage (you can read more about energy storage here).
+Now, American researchers have come up with a non-physical solution suitable for large-scale storage - on data servers.

-So writes the international solar energy magazine PV Magazine and explains that these "information batteries" are a method adapted to larger server halls powered largely by renewable energy.
+The international solar energy magazine PV Magazine writes and explains that these "information batteries" are a method adapted to larger server halls that are largely powered by renewable energy.

-It is said that they store the results of solar and wind energy production for later use.
-Specifically, when there is less renewable energy on the grid.
+It is designed to store the results of solar and wind energy production for later use, specifically when there is less renewable energy on the grid.

-- We support pre-calculation of many fragments of different calculations and then can select small pieces that have been done before, like puzzle pieces, and put them together to quickly calculate a whole new task, says Barath Raghavan, assistant professor of computer science at the USC Viterbi School of Engineering, according to PV Magazine.
+– We support pre-calculation of many fragments of different calculations and can then select small pieces that have been done before, like puzzle pieces, and put them together to quickly calculate a completely new task, says Barath Raghavan, assistant professor of computer science at USC Viterbi School of Engineering, according to PV Magazine.

-The future of energy storage in server rooms
+The future of energy storage in server halls

-Those likely to implement such technology are major data warehouses such as Google and Facebook.
-The article highlights the example of Youtube, where more than 700,000 hours of video are transcoded every day.
-These calculations are thus predictable and can be performed at a time when there is a surplus of green energy.
+Those who could likely implement such a technology are larger data halls from companies like Google and Facebook.
+The article highlights an example about YouTube, where more than 700,000 hours of video are transcoded every day.
+These calculations are therefore predictable and can be performed at a time when there is a surplus of green energy.

-However, there are challenges in developing such an approach.
-Mainly, it concerns which calculations, and where and when, should be performed.
-It is also only possible to apply it to certain types of loads and in specific contexts.
-However, the researchers are convinced that it is possible to develop a predictability that makes the technology promising as a future option for green energy storage.
+However, there are challenges in developing such a method.
+Primarily, it concerns which calculations, as well as where and when, should be performed.
+It is also only possible to apply in certain types of loads and in specific contexts.
+However, the researchers are convinced that it is possible to develop a predictability that makes the technology promising as a future alternative for storing green energy.

-- In the civilization-wide challenge of sustainability, we need all the tools we can get, says Professor Raghavan.
+– In the civilization-scale challenge of sustainability, we need all the tools we can get, says Professor Raghavan.

 Back to News